Posting a cool clip of Aerosmith’s epic power ballad from their eponymous 1973 debut album felt right on Steven Tyler’s 69th birthday!

 Chuck Berry’s influence on rock & roll music cannot be overstated.
 To begin with, there was simply no guitarist at the time who could play the electric guitar “like a ringing bell.”
 Berry’s style may sound crude at times, but try playing his licks, and you quickly realize it’s much more sophisticated than you might think – I found out myself!
 Admittedly, I was always much more an acoustic guy, and the electric guitar certainly did not come naturally to me.

 In addition to being an innovative guitarist who created his own signature sound, Berry was an incredible showman.
-Perhaps the move for which he is best remembered is the “duckwalk” he popularized in the 1950’s – a whooping 30 years before another walk made music history: Michael Jackson’s moonwalk in 1983.While the origins of the duckwalk reportedly go back to 1930’s performance by T-Bone Walker, one of Berry’s influences, it was Berry who brought the move on the map and who is typically credited as its inventor.
+Perhaps the move for which he is best remembered is the “duckwalk” he popularized in the 1950’s – a whooping 30 years before another walk made music history: Michael Jackson’s moonwalk in 1983.While the origins of the duckwalk reportedly go back to 1930’s performance by T-Bone Walker, one of Berry’s influences, it was Berry who put the move on the map and who is typically credited as its inventor.

 And then there are of course all the iconic classic rock & roll tunes Berry wrote: Maybellene, Roll Over Beethoven, Too Much Monkey Business, School Day, Rock and Roll Music, Sweet Little Sixteen, Johnny B. Goode, Carol, Little Queenie – and the list goes on!
 Remarkably, none of these amazing songs topped the mainstream U.S. charts.
 Sweet Little Sixteen came closest, reaching no. 2 on the Billboard Hot 100 in 1958; it did hit no. 1 on the R&B Best Sellers chart the same year.
 Berry’s only no. 1 hit on the Billboard Hot 100 was My Ding-a-Ling in 1972.
 While I read he always stood by the tune, I think it’s fair to say an important reason why the song became so successful was the ill-fated refusal from many radio stations to play it because of its lyrics.